-- 4.1 Responsibility.
+4.1 Responsibility.
 The Council will make appointments to City's commissions and committees.
 Qualifications to serve on commissions and committees shall be set forth in the Municipal Code or by a resolution or motion of the Council that is not inconsistent with the Municipal Code.
-Appointment of Councilmembers to City committees shall be governed by the procedures in Section 3. - 4.2 Attendance at Council Meetings.
-At least one commission member, preferably the Chair or Vice Chair, must attend City Council meetings when the commission has an item of interest on the Council agenda, so as to be available to answer Council questions.
-Staff shall provide the commission with advance

-- notice for the commission to select a member to attend the City Council meeting. - 4.3 Performance Expectations.
+Appointment of Councilmembers to City committees shall be governed by the procedures in Section 3.

+- 4.2 Attendance at Council Meetings.
+The Chair or another commission member appointed by the Chair shall attend City Council meetings whenever the commission makes a recommendation to Council regarding an item of business on the Council agenda.
+The commission liaison shall promptly notify the Chair after an item requiring a commissioner's appearance is placed on a future City Council agenda. - 4.3 Performance Expectations.
 The Council shall make certain that all commissions and committees are properly instructed on their responsibilities and performance expectations.
-This will include the issuance of a Council-approved Commission and Committee Handbook and a mandatory annual training session for all Commission and Committee members. - 4.4 Appointment.
+This will include the issuance of a Council- approved Commission and Committee Handbook and a mandatory annual training session for all Commission and Committee members. - 4.4 Appointment.
 Commission and Committee applicants will be interviewed by the Council before being voted on by the Council in a noticed public meeting.
 Applicants are considered by motion and appointed by a majority vote of Council.
 Two members of an immediate family or persons residing in the same household shall not be allowed to serve simultaneously on the same commission or committee.
 Immediate family members residing in the same household as a Councilmember are not eligible for appointment to any commission or committee.
 Former Councilmembers are not eligible for appointment to any commission or committee within four years of having served on the City Council. - 4.5 Removal.
 The City Clerk shall remove commission members for failure to comply with attendance policies adopted in the Commissioner's Handbook.
 Council retains full discretion to review commission and committee member performance and may take disciplinary action as needed, including removal from the commission or committee. - 4.6 Undue Influence on Commissioners.
 Councilmembers should not attempt to influence or publicly criticize commission recommendations or to influence or lobby individual commission members on any item under their consideration.
 It is important for commissions to be able to make objective recommendations to the City Council on items before them.
 Councilmembers that attempt to influence commission positions on an item may prejudice or hinder their role in reviewing the commission's recommendation as a member of the City Council.
-Individual Councilmembers shall have the right to attend meetings of Cupertino commissions and other Cupertino governmental bodies but shall refrain from speaking or becoming involved in deliberations.
+Individual Councilmembers shall have the right to attend meetings of

+Cupertino commissions and other Cupertino governmental bodies but shall refrain from speaking or becoming involved in deliberations.